 Clinical Trials Related to Gastroenterology

-Ulcerative colitis is an inflammatory bowel disease that causes long-lasting inflammation and ulcers (sores) in your digestive tract.
-Ulcerative colitis affects the innermost lining of your large intestine (colon) and rectum.
-Symptoms usually develop over time, rather than suddenly.
+Ulcerative colitis is an inflammatory bowel disease (IBD) that causes inflammation and ulcers (sores) in your digestive tract.
+Ulcerative colitis affects the innermost lining of your large intestine, also called the colon, and rectum.
+In most people, symptoms usually develop over time, rather than suddenly.

 To Learn More, Call Us At 706-321-0495

 or Click Here and Someone Will